ddemaree/demaree-next/content/notes/2021-02-12-2021-wfh-desk-setup/index.md

 slug: 2021-wfh-desk-setup
 tags:
   - Personal News
+excerpt: More than you ever wanted to know about my WFH setup.
 ---

 _[record scratch]_ Yep, this is <del>me</del> my desk.
 Perhaps you’re wondering how I got here.